 17Weirdest Theme Restaurants: Lainio Snow Village Ice Bar, Ylläsjärvi, Finland

-Located in Western part of Finnish Lapland, the Lainio Snow Village’s Ice Bar is decorated entirely of ice and snow.
+Located in Western part of Lapland in Finland, the Lainio Snow Village’s Ice Bar is decorated entirely of ice and snow.
 In the ice restaurant you can choose your dinner from an á la carte menu.

 18Weirdest Theme Restaurants: Alcatraz E.R., Tokyo, Japan